raHUlSinghvi1/SOC-PROJECT/README.md

 7. Gained basic understanding of backtesting a strategy to check historical performance.

 8. Researched more about RSI and incorporated Exponential Moving Average (EMA) into the RSI logic to improve:
-Number of trades
+Number of trades,
-Win rate
+Win rate,
-Average return
+Average return.

 9. Analyzed and iteratively improved my trading strategy based on performance results.